-MITIGATION MEASURE WHEN IMPLEMENTED COMPLIANCE VERIFIED BY A B C Δ Е Project or within the Project site, the Project proponent shall contact CDFW for guidance Verification comments: BIO-6: Swainson's Hawk Nest Avoidance.
+MITIGATION MEASURE WHEN IMPLEMENTED COMPLIANCE VERIFIED BY Α В С D E F BIO-9: Swainson's Hawk Nest Avoidance.
 If an active Swainson's hawk nest is discovered at any time within 0.5-mile of active construction, a qualified biologist will complete an assessment of the potential for current construction activities to impact the nest.
-The assessment will consider the type of construction activities, the location of construction activities from the nest location, and other existing disturbances in the area that are not related to construction activities of this Project.
+The assessment will consider the type of construction activities, the location of construction relative to the nest, the visibility of construction activities from the nest location, and other existing disturbances in the area that are not related to construction activities of this Project.
 Based on this assessment, the biologist will determine if construction activities can proceed and the level of nest monitoring required.
-Construction activities on nesting Swainson's hawks may be required.
-BIO-6 (continued from previous page): The qualified biologist shall have the authority to stop work if it is determined that Project construction is disturbing on the set that are buffers and the authority to stop work if it is determined that Project construction is disturbing on the Prior to development project approval DARM × Process E - Part of Citv-Wide Program /ide Pr odram o
+Construction activities shall not occur within 500 feet of an active nest but depending upon conditions at the site this distance may be reduced.
+Full-time monitoring to evaluate the effects of construction activities on nesting Swainson's hawks may be required.
+The qualified biologist shall have the authority to stop work if it is determined that Project construction is disturbing the nest.
+These buffers may need to increase depending on the sensitivity of the nest location, the sensitivity of the nesting Swainson's hawk to disturbances, and at the discretion of the qualified biologist.
+Verification comments: Prior to development project approval Planning & Development X